CSStipendRankings/CSStipendRankings/README.md

 - **For the annual local living wage**, please refer to the [MIT Living Wage Calculator](http://livingwage.mit.edu/) and use the number in `Typical Expenses -> Required annual income before taxes -> 1 Adult & 0 Children` as the annual local living wage.

-- **Submit a pull request with you updates.** In the pull request, please mention the source of the stipend data (e.g., your own data point, a link to an official website, etc.) and add a link to the
+- **Submit a pull request with your updates.** In the pull request, please mention the source of the stipend data (e.g., your own data point, a link to an official website, etc.) and add a link to the
 MIT Living Wage Calculator.
 We will review your pull request and merge it if everything looks good.

-**Alternatively, you can also [create an issue](https://github.com/CSStipendRankings/CSStipendRankings/issues/new) with the above information and we will add the data for you.**
+**Alternatively, you can also [create an issue](https://github.com/CSStipendRankings/CSStipendRankings/issues/new/choose) with the above information and we will add the data for you.**

 ## License
 The code and data in this repository is licensed under the [Attribution-NonCommercial-NoDerivatives](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 See `COPYING` for details.